caravana-studio/jokers-of-neon-mods/README.md

 ### Add Preview Image

-To customize the mod's preview image upload an image named `thumbnail.png` to the same directory as `config.json`.
+To customize the mod's preview image, upload an image named `thumbnail.png` to the same directory as `config.json`.

 ## 3. Configuring Your Mod